 4. Stick to the Speed Limit

-Once you start feeling more comfortable driving in Ireland, you might be tempted to speed.
-Ireland is not the place to go over the speed limit.
+Once you start feeling more comfortable driving in Ireland, you might be tempted to speed, but Ireland is not the place to go over the speed limit.
 There are many windy roads and narrow paths, so you could easily hit something.
+There are also so many scenic drives in Ireland that you’ll want to take your time, such as when you’re headed out to visit the Cliffs of Moher.

 I know it sounds like a joke, but roaming sheep are a real threat.
-I got stopped multiple times during my Ireland trip with sheep on the road.
+I got stopped multiple times during my Ireland trip with sheep on the road, especially when visiting castle hotels in Ireland in the country.

 5. Don’t Always Rely on GPS